oliverde8/php-etl/README.md

 Php etl is a ETL that will allow transformation of data in a simple and efficient way.

-It comes in 2 components :
+It comes in 2 php components :

 ## Rule engine